Welcome to Issue XX.... who knew?

 Their modest island homeland was known in the old tongue as Inishbofin (pictured below), a small space five miles off Ireland’s Connemara Coast.
 Measuring a mere 3.5 by 2.5 miles, its rocky land is covered with rough pasture, with a measure of arable land.
 A bit of traditional farming was done there, but the main focus was on fishing and seasonal migrant work by the men.

-The island itself was used to advantage by Saint Colman, who establish a monastery in 665 A.D.
+The island itself was used to advantage by Saint Colman, who established a monastery in 665 A.D.
 It became the property of both the O’Flaherty and O’Malley clans in later years, but was eventually overwhelmed by Cromwell’s forces in the 1600’s.
 Priests, considered a treasonous lot by the English government, were exiled to a fortress on the island known as Cromwell’s Barracks, awaiting transportation.

 Gun runners used the island for its natural advantages in later years, aiding in Ireland’s struggle to achieve independence.